freestyletear/on-the-spot/README.md

       ```
       $ source virtual/bin/ativate
       ```
-  - Now we can proceed to installing file: **IMPORTANT** that are going to aid in styling, running e,t.c
+  - Now we can proceed to installing files: **IMPORTANT** that are going to aid in styling, running e,t.c
       ```
       $ curl https://bootstrap.pypa.io/get-pip.py | python
       ```